The Rundown

 - Can be easily chewed

 Want to cool your pup down at home after a run?
 No problem.
 Want to give your pooch a swimming option after a hike while you’re on vacation?
 Sure!
-Simply fold this pool up and take it along with you wherever you go.
+Simply fold this extremely portable dog pool up and take it along with you wherever you go.
+When folded, it’s about as thick as an iPhone!
+It also weighs less than 3 pounds, so it’s hardly a problem to carry around.

 click to see more

-YAHEETECH Foldable Pool for Dogs
+4. YAHEETECH Foldable Dog Swimming Pool

 PROS

-- PVC and MDF board construction
+- PVC and MDF board construction that’s thicker than other products for better durability

-- Easy to fold and store
+- Convenient and portable design that’s easy to fold and store

 CONS